Partners in Caregiving in Assisted Living (PICAL)

 The main goal of PICAL is enhance communication between assisted living staff and families so that they can work together to care for residents.
 Family-staff relationships can sometimes be strained and conflictual rather than cooperative in assisted living communities, leading to a reduction in family involvement in residents’ care.
 PICAL aims to encourage and support involvement of families in the lives of residents, which research suggests is critical to residents’ quality of life.

 Structure of the Program

 The PICAL Program consists of two parallel workshop series: one for assisted living staff and one for residents’ family members.
 The staff training is primarily structured as an in-service (1 or 3 hour options).
 The family training includes is structured as a workshop (1 or 3 hour options).
-The program ends with a joint session with families, staff, and facility administrators to brainstorm new facility practices and policies to promote better family-staff relations.
+The program ends with an optional joint session with families, staff, and facility administrators to brainstorm new facility practices and policies to promote better family-staff relations.

 Benefits of the Program